danielwerthen/sosand/pages/bio.md

 Photography, B-photo; first assistant camera and C-photo; second assistant camera, Electrician, Production co-ordinator, and production assistant/runner.

-My company has been active and is working effectively with both small and large productions and has good contacts and collaboration in the film world .
+My company has been active since 2010 and has good contacts and collaboration in the film world .

 Whether it will be a small or big movie/photo work to be done, you will get good customer service.